Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But eventually the dust settles

-and you kind of find
+and you kind of find a rhythm,

-a rhythm, and it's a different rhythm
+and it's a different rhythm.

-than working every day.
+Then working every day.

-It can't just be getting up,
+because it can't just be getting

-doing exercises
+up, doing exercises

-and then maybe reading a book
+and then maybe reading a book.

-and yeah, made a point not to read
+And I sort of made a point not to read

-too many books because I could go 3
+too many books, because I could go 3

-Okay.
-And sitting out on a couch.
+and sitting on a couch.

 at least not during the day.

-Okay, okay.
-That's a good circle.
+Okay, that's a good call.

-was sitting at a,
+I was sitting at a, showcase

-showcase, and there was a panel, and,
+and there was a panel, and,

 the gentleman that was speaking

-was, retirement coach, and he goes,
+was, a retirement coach and he goes,

 I don't like the word retirement.